Basics:

 Sick animals

 But what is most tragic about this site are the number of complaints about sick and dying dogs.
 (See what their buyer’s say below.)
-Animals sent with Parvo, Giardia, and parasites.
+Animals sent with Parvo, Guardia, and parasites.
 Dogs with serious congenital diseases that are often the result of overbreeding.

 Recommendations